robin-raymond/zax.io/basics.md

-                    // without allocating space for the contained value return              // controls code generation for the return statement source              // loads a related source file time                // time of compile as a string literal unlikely            // indicates which code paths are less likely
+                    // without allocating space for the contained value return              // controls code generation for the return statement source              // loads a related source file tab-stop            // sets the tab-stop for the source that follows time                // time of compile as a string literal unlikely            // indicates which code paths are less likely
                     // (for optimization)